 Benefits of Using Bootstrap in React Projects

-1. Accelerated Development
+1. Faster Development

-2. Composition of Components
+2. Component Composition

 3. Responsive Design